team-friendo/signalboost/README.md

 - [1984](https://1984.is)
 - [Mayfirst](https://mayfirst.org)

-*NOTE: We do not recommend DigitalOcean, as a matter of fact it will not work at all as Signal blocks traffic from this service.*
+*NOTE: We do not recommend DigitalOcean, as a matter of fact it absolutely will not work at all as Signal blocks traffic from this service.*

 With your new server login as root and:

-- ensure (for now) that root login works and add your local users SSH key to root
+- ensure (for now) that root login works and add your local users SSH key to root if it is not already added.
 - run `apt update` to update apt
 - install python with `apt install python3`